fyngyrz/Pizza/README.md

 "Metro Chicago.
 You will never find a more wretched hive of deep dish pizza.
 We must order spaghetti."

-> If this is a consular ship, where is the ambassador? â Commander,
+> If this is a consular ship, where is the ambassador?
+Commander,
 > tear this ship apart until youâve found those plans.
 And bring me
 > the passengers, I want them alive!

-If this is a pizza shop, where is the NY style pizza? â Programmers, tear this shop apart until you've found the recipes.
+If this is a pizza shop, where is the NY style pizza?
+Programmers, tear this shop apart until you've found the recipes.
 And bring me the pizza chefs, I want them alive!

 > That's no moon, it's a space station.

 That's no pizza, it's a deep-dish-cassarole.